walkingdeathtraphere/walkingdeathtraphere/README.md

-i do allow c+h, unless i have interaction limits (such as dni/dniuf/dniuB), or if i'm already with a friend !!! i cosplay : FNaf (etc), CRK, MLP, EnA, UniKitty, Alice In Wonderland, JJK, and creators I like : 3 feel free to interact!! (i'm bacd at socializing, so if i'm awkward then i'm sorry!!) <3
+i do allow c+h, unless i have interaction limits (such as dni/dniuf/dniuB), or if i'm already with a friend !!! i cosplay : FNaf (etc), CRK, MLP, EnA, UniKitty, Alice In Wonderland, JJK, and creators I like : 3 feel free to interact!! (i'm bad at socializing, so if i'm awkward then i'm sorry!!) <3